-• To identify the classes, background colors are used (change 3), so that the class Flights is identified by the green3 background, the class PlanesKey by the cyan background, the class PilotsKey by the yellow background, and the class that relates the PlanesKey with the PilotsKey by the dark green background.
-Moreover, the relation class (range B3:E5), called PilotsKey_PlanesKey, is colored in dark green.
+background, and the class that relates the PlanesKey with the PilotsKey by the dark green background.
+Moreover, the relation class (range B3:E5), called PilotsKey\PlanesKey, is colored in dark green.

 In the original definition of ClassSheet, default values are used to represent types of value-cells.
 In fact, the formal definition of ClassSheets does not consider a pre-defined set of types.
-Our embedding supports the types/default values offered by the spread-sheet host system, namely: number, percent, currency, date, time, scientific, fraction, boolean value, and text.
+Our embedding supports the types/default values offered by the spreadsheet host system, namely: number, percent, currency, date, time, scientific, fraction, boolean value, and text.
 Indeed when defining the model, the user can define the default values using any value from these types.
 The use of this information in the instances is explained in Section 3.2.